What I’m doing now

 Photography

-I've finally been printing some of my photos to hang on my home office wall, and it's been a great experience.
-It's been tough to narrow down which photos to print to 6.
+I finally started printing some of my photos to hang on my home office wall, and it's been a great experience.
+It's been tough to narrow it down which photos to print to 6.
 Do I stick with a similar theme?
 Do I choose my recent favourites even if they have different styles and colour palettes?
-What about black-and-white photos? 🤯 As of now this is looking like the one I’m going to go with.
+What about black-and-white photos? 🤯

 In my quest to shoot more "street" style photography, I checked out the “Day of the Dog" event in my neighbourhood and was able to get some shots I'm very happy with.
 Approaching strangers was very easy since everyone was more than happy to pose with their dogs, which were dressed in costumes or wearing funny outfits.